The Heroin Epidemic

 The skyrocketing numbers of use and overdose deaths speak for themselves.
 The need for education, prevention, intervention, and treatment efforts is greater than ever.
 If we treat addiction like the disease it is and make drug addiction treatment a priority at the federal level, we may have a chance at saving lives.

-If you or someone you know is addicted to Heroin, there is help available.
+If you or someone you know is addicted to heroin, there is help available.
 Contact a treatment provider to discuss rehab-related options and treatment program.

 Last Updated: